 Nothing trumps security, and both Travel Management Companies (TMC’s) and their clients bear serious legal and ethical responsibilities for managing travel risk.
-I could include endless examples for you to identify with when it comes to global travel threats.
+We could include endless examples for you to identify with when it comes to global travel threats.
 The key point is, every company should be taking steps NOW to up their game and become more prepared.

 If you (or your company) are in the beginning stages of developing or working to refine your current risk strategy plan, we advise you to consider the following key principles: